BornInParadiseGR/FakeNewsDetection-latest/README.md

 © 2024 Fake News Detector

 How to Set up Docker
-Step 1 - First you have to install Docker at your Computer if you haven't already isntalled, following one by one these commands
+Step 1 - First you have to install Docker at your Computer if you haven't already isntalled, following one by one these commands.
+More instructions and details of how to download docker can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04

   1. First, update your existing list of packages: